Babbitt (noun)

 An official letter or mandate; a specific instruction or responsibility.
 (MW)

 A set of instructions given to a person about a job or task.
-(OD)
+(NOA)

 A letter of authority.
 A writing issued by official or legal authority; a royal letter or mandate.
 (OED)